-Starting any new job is a time filled with lots of unknowns … many people feel a mix of excitement and nerves.
-The anticipation of your first day at work when you walk into the office, and you don’t know exactly what to expect or where to go or what to do but are just damn excited to be there – meet with your team and dive into learning more about the company and your role.
-Then as time goes on – you become more comfortable, meet more people, and understand the dynamics of your role and office.
+Starting a new job is a period fraught with unknowns… many individuals experience a combination of exhilaration and trepidation.
+The excitement of your first day at work, when you come into the office and have no idea what to expect, where to go, or what to do, but are just darn thrilled to be there – meet with your team and dig into learning more about the company and your position.
+Then, as time passes, you feel more at ease, meet more people, and grasp the nuances of your position and workplace.

 But what happens when a global pandemic forces you to onboard at your new company completely virtually?

 This is exactly what happened for 14 new Rydoo’ers across several Rydoo offices in April due to the global COVID-19 lockdown.